MichaelRFox/fxToolTip.js/README.md

 ---
 ## <a id="usage">Usage</a>
-fxToolTip.js exposes two methods: create and remove.
+fxToolTip.js exposes three methods: create remove, and getTipByElementId.

 ### <a id ="fxToolTip.create">fxToolTip.create (elementId, content)</a>
 * **elementId** (string) - the unique id of your target DOM element